Tax Tips

 Claim 100% Gain Exclusion for Qualified Small Business Stock

-There is a 100% federal income tax gain exclusion privilege for eligible sales of Qualified Small Business Corporation (QSBC) stock that was acquired after 9/27/10.
+There is a 100% federal income tax gain exclusion privilege for eligible sales of Qualified Small Business Corporation (QSBC) stock for C corporations that was acquired after 9/27/10.
 QSBC shares must be held for more than five years to be eligible for the gain exclusion break.
 Contact us if you think you own stock that could qualify for the break.

 Also, contact us if you are considering establishing a new corporate business the stock of which might be eligible for the gain exclusion.
 Advance planning may be required to lock in the exclusion privilege.